+FR Freshman: (0-29.9 credits earned)

+SO Sophomore: (30.0-59.9 credits earned)

+JR Junior: (60.0-89.9 credits earned)

+CD.
+Sonior: (00.0 and up crodite carpod)

+Senior: (90.0 and up credits earned) Undergraduate Special Student: A student who may or SPU may not hold a bachelor's or advanced degree and who are not enrolled for a degree.

+Visiting Undergraduate: An undergraduate student taking work to transfer to another school.

+SPU

-- Freshman: (0-29.9 credits earned) FR - so Sophomore: (30.0-59.9 credits earned) - Junior: (60.0-89.9 credits earned) JR - SR - Senior: (90.0-os.9 credits earned) Senior: (90.0 and up credits earned) Undergraduate Special Student: A student who may or may not hold a bachelor's or advanced degree and who are not enrolled for a degree.
-SPU - Visiting Undergraduate: An undergraduate student taking work to transfer to another school.
-SPU - SPG Visiting Graduate: A graduate student taking work to transfer to another school. - SPG Graduate Non-Degree Student (Post Grad): A student who holds a bachelor's or higher degree, who is not working toward a degree, and who is not a postdoctoral student. - Master's Candidate (Graduate Student): A student who has been formally admitted to graduate school for the purpose of pursuing a master's degree.
-MS - Candidate for Specialist in Education: SED A student who has been formally admitted to graduate school for the purpose of pursuing a specialist degree.
-Doctoral Candidate, Early Stage: A student - DE formally admitted to graduate study whose major - academic endeavor consists of formal course work directed toward fulfilling requirements for a doctorate.
-Doctoral Candidate, Late Stage: A student who has been advanced to candidacy for a doctoral degree, or one whose principal academic endeavor consists of independent study recerch cruech toward.
-DL independent study, research, or work toward completion of a dissertation. - Postdoctoral Student: A student who holds a PD doctoral degree and who is pursuing a program of study or training for which a doctoral degree is requisite.
+SPG Visiting Graduate: A graduate student taking work to transfer to another school.

+SPG Graduate Non-Degree Student (Post Grad): A student who holds a bachelor's or higher degree, who is not working toward a degree, and who is not a postdoctoral student.

+Master's Candidate (Graduate Student): A student who has been formally admitted to graduate school for the purpose of pursuing a master's degree.
+MS A student academic endeavor consists of formal course work directed toward fulfilling requirements for a doctorate.
+Doctoral Candidate, Late Stage: A student who has been advanced to candidacy for a doctoral degree, or one whose principal academic endeavor consists of DL independent study, research, or work toward completion of a dissertation.

+SED Candidate for Specialist in Education: A student who has been formally admitted to graduate school for the purpose of pursuing a specialist degree.
+Doctoral Candidate, Early Stage: A student

+DE formally admitted to graduate study whose major

+Postdoctoral Student: A student who holds a PΠ doctoral degree and who is pursuing a program of study or training for which a doctoral degree is requisite.